 The Australian Centre for Grief and Bereavement is proud to present leading practitioner and active clinician, Dr Darcy Harris as guest speaker for the 2019 International Educator Tour.Dr Harris will present two one-day programs in Melbourne, Brisbane, Perth, Adelaide and Sydney from July 18th - August 02nd 2019 (See list of dates below)

 Darcy L. Harris, R.N., R.S.W., Ph.D., FT, is an Associate Professor and the Thanatology Coordinator at King’s University College in London, Canada, where she also maintains a private clinical practice specialising in issues related to change, loss, and transition.
 Dr. Harris developed the undergraduate degree program in Thanatology at King’s University College.

-In this workshop, we will review the recent research and literature that inform our current understandings about grief and loss, as well as explore how approaches to grief and loss need to adapt to changes in our population and care environments.
+On Day One, we will explore recent research and literature that inform our current understandings about grief and loss, as well as explore how approaches to grief and loss need to adapt to changes in our population and care environments.
 Special attention will be given to the clinical implications for professionals who work with individuals who experience a wide range and variety of losses.

-4. Differentiate between a supportive model versus an interventionist model of responding to grief.
+4. Differentiating between a supportive model versus an interventionist model of responding to grief.

 5. Exploring creative approaches to supporting and facilitating the expression of grief.

 Join us in July as we explore current best practice in grief and bereavement care with a renowned expert in the field.
 DOWNLOAD GRIEF LECTURE FLYER HERE